Asraf-JS/M365-Copilot-Workshop/03-copilot-chat/prompts.md

 you felt comfortable using Copilot for your daily tasks?
 ```

-Run all three and compare.
-The employee perspective is often the most useful one for writing a guide that people will actually read.

 ---

 ## Part 5 — Multi-model comparison

-Switch between models using the **Auto** dropdown at the top right.
+**Stay in the same chat session.
+Switch models using the Auto dropdown at the top right.**

 Run the same prompt in Opus and GPT and compare the outputs.

 ```
 Write a one-paragraph introduction for an AI Usage Guide